tantaizining/badusb_ch551/README.en.md

 1. Download the ISPTOOL first, and then add libs to keil in the functions
 2. Compile the keil project and output for the hex file
 3. Get your pcb ready
-4. Short the D+ and D++ port（that means pull up D+）, then plug it into the computer
+4. Short the D+ and D++ port（that means pull up D+, DO NOT SOLDER LED）, then plug it into the computer
 5. Download the hex file to the MCU
 6. Plug out
 7. For now, once you plug in your badusb device, the computer will begin to shut-down in 5s